arthur-jacquin/edit/notes.md

-    review the process, test everything (classes, last element of group) rewrite syntax in cheatsheet.md (| can't follow REP...) move to a single file ?
+    review the process, test everything (classes, last element of group) rewrite syntax in cheatsheet.md (| can't follow REP...) move to a single file ? manipulating hex values: when are casts needed ?

 ### Final review